🇪🇨

 ⚠️ Restrictions

-• For permanent residency: must spend 185 days/year in Ecuador
+• For permanent residency: must meet physical presence requirements in Ecuador

-• Real estate: assessed value matters, not purchase price
+• Real estate: assessed value must be USD 48,200+, not purchase price

 • Property requires visa lien